Canvas

 .
 An ‘@’ suffix can be added to the format string to specify a pixel-density (for instance, "jpg@2x"

 ).
-The optional arguments behave the same as in the saveAs
+The optional arguments behave the same as their equivalents in the toFile

 method.

-toDataURL(format, {page, format, matte, density, msaa, quality, outline, colorType})
+toURL(format, {page, matte, density, msaa, quality, outline, downsample, colorType})

 Promise<String>